Time & Date

 WBUR CitySpace 890 Commonwealth Avenue Boston, MA 02215Open in Google Maps

-Join the Endless Thread team for a behind-the-scenes look at their five-part series, "Infectious: The Strange Past and Surprising Present of Vaccines – And Anti-Vaxxers."
+The Endless Thread team presented a behind-the-scenes look at their five-part series, "Infectious: The Strange Past and Surprising Present of Vaccines – And Anti-Vaxxers."

-From a visit to Cotton Mather’s grave in Boston, to the measles outbreak in Clark County, Washington, co-hosts Ben Brock Johnson and Amory Sivertson will play clips and discuss their reporting on public health officials, scientists and some of the loudest voices in the vaccine-hesitant community.
+From a visit to Cotton Mather’s grave in Boston, to the measles outbreak in Clark County, Washington, co-hosts Ben Brock Johnson and Amory Sivertson and producer Josh Schwartz played clips and discussed their reporting on public health officials, scientists and some of the loudest voices in the vaccine-hesitant community.

-They’ll also be joined by two doctors to take your questions about vaccines.
-Information on our experts below:
+They were also joined by two doctors to take your questions about vaccines.
+Information on the experts below:

 Dr. H Cody Meissner